 Leah began releasing music regularly and professionally when she lost her job while living in New York, even though she’s been singing and writing songs since a very young age.
 Listeners describe her music as a retro electronic sound with a passionate vibe filled with hope and a fusion of the 90s and the 2020s.
-The music she creates reflects her “IDGAF” attitude, and the lyrics are incredibly frank and relatable, as well as being upbeat disco and featuring oldies’ influences.
+The music she produces reflects her “IDGAF” attitude, and the lyrics are incredibly relatable, as well as being upbeat disco and featuring oldies’ influences.

 Table of Contents: